hachyderm/community/README.md

 ### How to help people see your toots

-If you've tried to use the search function, you've likely noticed that you cannot use it _quite_ the same way as Twitter.
+If you've tried to use the search function you've likely noticed that you cannot use it _quite_ the same way as Twitter.
 You cannot search for a term and find everyone writing about that word on your own or federated servers.
 What _does_ show up are people and hashtags.
-You can take this information and do with it what you will :) We would not recommend adding so many hashtags to your toots that they are unreadable though.
+You can take this information and do with it what you will :) We do not recommend adding so many hashtags to your toots that they are unreadable though.

-As a point for accessibility: when you camel case your hashtags (CamelCase) then screenreaders can successfully read the text, but when you use all same case (likethis or LIKETHIS) then they cannot.
+<u>Accessibility Awareness</u>: when you camel case your hashtags (CamelCase) then screenreaders can successfully read the text, but when you use all same case (likethis or LIKETHIS) then they cannot.
 So if you're going to use hashtags, please remember to \#UseCamelCase.

 ### Emojis